Triston Casas Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in MLB.
+- The Brewers pitching staff ranks 28th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Brewers have the second-ranked team ERA across all MLB pitching staffs (2.96).
+- The Brewers have a 3.07 team ERA that ranks third among all MLB pitching staffs.

-- Brewers pitchers combine to surrender the eighth-fewest home runs in baseball (18 total, 0.9 per game).
+- Brewers pitchers combine to give up 19 home runs (one per game), the ninth-fewest in baseball.

-- Peralta gets the start for the Brewers, his fourth of the season.
-He is 2-1 with a 3.18 ERA and 19 strikeouts through 17 2/3 innings pitched.
+- Miley gets the start for the Brewers, his fourth of the season.
+He is 2-1 with a 1.50 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- His last appearance came in relief on Wednesday when the right-hander tossed 2/3 innings against the Seattle Mariners while allowing hits.
+- In his last time out -- out of the bullpen on Saturday -- the left-hander tossed 2/3 innings against the Boston Red Sox while surrendering hits.

-- The 26-year-old has amassed an ERA of 3.18, with 10.1 strikeouts per nine innings, in three games this season.
-Opponents are batting .231 against him.
+- The 36-year-old has put up an ERA of 1.50, with 7 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .206 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.